NC State football commitments in action — Week 13

 Final Team Record: 3-7.

 Last Game: Bailey (N.C.)
 Southern Nash had its season come to an end with a 42-24 loss to Sanford (N.C.)
-Lee County in the NCHSAA 3A playoffs Friday.
-Vick’s statistics were not provided yet to MaxPreps.com.
+Lee County in the NCHSAA 3A playoffs Nov.
+12. Vick’s statistics were not provided to MaxPreps.com.

 Season Stats: Vick has rushed 138 times for 1,211 yards and 16 touchdowns through the first 10 games.
 He also has snagged eight passes for 200 yards and four scores.
 He has three kick returns for 127 yards (42.3 average), and one punt return for 26 yards.
 Vick has chipped in 13 tackles, one interception and one tackle for loss on defense.